Product Owner vs. Product Manager: What's the Difference?

 Define roles today so you don’t lose out on productivity

 It’s clear that most small businesses need a product owner.
 On the other hand, product managers are more necessary for growing businesses adding more products.

 Determining the right Agile roles for your business is crucial.
 As your team gains clarity on their roles and responsibilities, they can collaborate better and make decisions more quickly.
 These are the essential traits of high-performing Agile teams.

 Once you determine the roles you need, empower your team by streamlining inefficient processes and using the right tools.
 For instance, establish a project stakeholder management strategy to help product managers engage and manage stakeholder expectations more effectively.

-For a better understanding of which agile solution, such as scrum software or a kanban tool, is ideal for your business, call us at (844) 687-6771 for a free and no obligation consultation with a software advisor.
+For a better understanding of which Agile solution, such as Scrum software or a Kanban tool, is ideal for your business, make an appointment today for a free, no obligation consultation with a software advisor.

 Last but not the least, here’s a list of reports we created to help small business like yours manage Agile projects more effectively: